17+ Badass Bend Hikes to Conquer During Your Visit

 Difficulty: Hard

-With just under 5,000-feet of elevation gain, be prepared to have your heart pounding for much of the journey.
+With just under 5,000 feet of elevation gain, be prepared to have your heart pound for much of the journey.
 This hike will not require as many technical skills as others in Oregon, but trekking poles, spikes, and gaiters are advised.

-The first few miles will be through the dense forest but soon becomes exhausting with a steep climb along rocky terrain.
-Also, try to begin your ascent before sunrise to avoid slush caused by melting snow.
+The first few miles lead through the dense forest but soon become exhausting with a steep climb along rocky terrain.
+Try to begin your ascent before sunrise to avoid slush caused by melting snow.

 Whether you witness the sunrise above the horizon or have clear skies, the otherworldly vistas from the summit are pure magic.
-Admire neighboring peaks such as North Sister, Three Fingered Jack, and Mount Bachelor, and spot the spellbinding crater below.
+Admire neighboring peaks such as North Sister, Broken Top, Three Fingered Jack, and Mount Bachelor.

 3. Three Sisters Loop